balu6914/BCNDM/docker/README.md

 # Fabric Network
 ---
-Following those instractions you will be able to run dockerized Hyperledger Network fully provisioned, with Datapace token chaincoide deployed.
+Following those instructions you will be able to run dockerized Hyperledger Network fully provisioned, with Datapace token chaincoide deployed.

 **NOTE:**  All commands are executed from project root.